 Once you had that sort of discussion, they’ve got a very clear idea about what they’re talking about.

-I think it’s very easy as technical professionals to bog down in detail because that’s what we deal on every single day.
+I think it’s very easy for technical professionals to bog down in detail because that’s what we deal on every single day.

-Read the two more answers Ross shared by clicking on the links below:
+Read the two more answers that Ross shared by clicking on the links below:

 - Communicate with them and keep communicating